 If you are considered a structured cabling installation in NJ, you may be thinking about your cable options.
 Until 2001, Cat 5E was considered the best type of cabling available, but Cat 6 and later Cat 6e came along with greater functionality.
 Of course, both of those options are more expensive, which means that the decision to go with either Cat 6 Cabling or Cat 6e Cabling is not simply a matter of which one is the best type of cable.
 Instead, it requires a balance of cost, capability, present needs, and future needs.

 Cat 6e cabling takes all of the strengths of Cat 6, but double the transmission frequency to 500MHz.

-Many installations still use Cat 5e cabling, and it works well, especially if your business needs are primarily telephony and video, rather than internet.
+Many installations still use Cat 5e cabling in NJ, and it works well, especially if your business needs are primarily telephony and video, rather than internet.
 Furthermore, if you are building onto prior cabling, you may be working with exist Cat 5 Cabling or Cat 5e Cabling.
 However, we strongly suggest that customers look to the future and consider Cat 6 Cabling for their installations, to ensure that it will be capable of meeting future demands, as well as present ones.
 What makes this appealing for customers is that Cat 6 cabling is not significantly more expensive than Cat 5e.

 You may wonder why Cat 6 cabling is more expensive than Cat 5e cabling.
 Well, Cat 6 cable uses a thicker-gauge wire, more pair twists per inch, and increased shielding, which all increase production and material costs.
 However, these specifications result in a higher speed of 1000 Mbits/transfer speeds.
 What this means is that, if cable lengths are less than 50 meters, you can easily achieve 10-Gigabit Ethernet speeds.
 This speed is more than sufficient for most business applications and in most business settings.